-A super easy alternative to one of your favorite fall time recipes.
+A super easy and healthy alternative to one of your favorite comfort recipes.

 Have you ever passed by the marked down aisle of food at the grocery store and wondered what you could do with any of the marked down bread?
 So much!
 Yesterday I bought a bag of french loaf pieces that was marked down to 49 cents with the intentions of making croutons out of it.
 I’ve got a salad planned for my lunch this week, as well as a soup and croutons go well with both.

 Anyone can make their own croutons with just 4 basic ingredients and an oven.
 Add some spices or parmesan cheese to give them a more flavorful taste to match whatever entree you have planned to incorporate them in.
 I promise you won’t buy store brand croutons again!